Dramatic early-morning rescue from rooftop for Tolaga Bay family as floodwaters rise

 "There were vehicles and tractors and what not spewing all down the river."

-Ramsay did not get a chance to speak with the family other than noting that they were pretty wet and cold – especially the child.
+Ramsay did not get a chance to speak with the family, other than noting they were pretty wet and cold – especially the child.